-- Before permanently installing these components, it is recommended you dry-fit them first to ensure proper fit and alignment with other vent pipes. - The 2" PVC pipe shown in Figure 15 is not provided in the extra parts bag.
+- Before permanently installing these components, it is recommended you dry-fit them first to ensure proper fit and alignment with other vent pipes. - The 2" PVC pipe shown in Figure 14 is not provided in the extra parts bag. - The PVC Tee & Trap are not included with the J962VD furnaces.
+However the PVC Trap (P/N 664659) can be purchased thru your local distributor.

 The 2" PVC Tee and Trap are used when the inducer is rotated to vent out thru the left or right side of the furnace cabinet.
-See Figure 15.
+See Figure 14.